Dorzolamide/timolol (Into the eye)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, thyroid problems, or myasthenia gravis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, thyroid problems, or myasthenia gravis.
 Tell your doctor if you are allergic to sulfa drugs.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.

-- Call your doctor right away if you have an injury to your eye, an eye infection, or if you need to have surgery on your eye.
+- Tell your doctor if you injure your eye or get an eye infection.
+Tell your doctor if you need to have eye surgery.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.